Our work with APEC

 APEC spans four continents and is home to approximately 40% of the world's population.
 It also accounts for close to 47% of the world's trade and 56% of global GDP.
 The focal point of APEC is its annual Economic Leaders Meeting.
 This is the largest gathering of its kind in the region.
 The APEC process involves ministerial and officials' forums covering a wide range of issues, including trade and investment, economic cooperation and counter-terrorism.

 New Zealand's engagement with APEC reflects our strong relationship with the Asia-Pacific region.
-In 2014, 74% of our goods exports went to APEC members, while 72% of our imports came from those economies.
+In 2017, 72% of our total exports went to APEC members, while 70% of our imports came from those economies.
 Fourteen of our top 20 export markets are APEC members, including the three largest economies in the world - the United States, China and Japan.

 APEC Business Travel Card